allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Teams that develop screens using MBox also have various tools that allow them to test their features.
 They can write unit tests in the MBox backend service and check if correct MBox components are created for a given data.
-They can also add an URL of their page to the Visual Regression.
-A screenshot of this page is done whenever someone commits anything to the MBox backend and If any change is detected, the author would be automatically notified in their Pull Request.
+They can also add an URL of their page to Visual Regression.
+A screenshot of this page is done whenever someone commits anything to the MBox backend and if any change is detected, the author would be automatically notified in their Pull Request.

 Feature teams can also write UI tests for the native apps to test how their page integrates with the rest of the app and if all interactions work as expected.
 However, those tests have to be written on both platforms by the mobile developers